mitraillet/Teaching-HEIGVD-AIT-2016-Labo-Docker/report/report.md

 **Deliverables**:

 1. Provide the file `/usr/local/etc/HAProxy/HAProxy.cfg` generated in the `ha` container after each step.
 Three files are expected.

    In addition, provide a log file containing the output of the `docker ps` console and another file (per container) with `docker inspect <container>`.
 Four files are expected.

 2. Provide the list of files from the `/nodes` folder inside the `ha` container.
    One file expected with the command output.

 3. Provide the configuration file after you stopped one container and the list of nodes present in the `/nodes` folder.
 One file expected with the command output.
 Two files are expected.

     In addition, provide a log file containing the output of the `docker ps` console.
 One file expected.

 4. (Optional:) Propose a different approach to manage the list of backend nodes.
 You do not need to implement it.
 You can also propose your own tools or the ones you discovered online.
 In that case, do not forget to cite your references.

 ## <a name="task-6">Task 6: Make the load balancer automatically reload the new configuration</a>

 **Deliverables**:

 1. Take a screenshots of the HAProxy stat page showing more than 2 web applications running.
 Additional screenshots are welcome to see a sequence of experimentations like shutting down a node and starting more nodes.

    Also provide the output of `docker ps` in a log file.
 At least  one file is expected.
 You can provide one output per step of your experimentation according to your screenshots.

 2. Give your own feelings about the final solution.
 Propose improvements or ways to do the things differently.
 If any, provide references to your readings for the improvements.

 3. (Optional:) Present a live demo where you add and remove a backend container.

 ## <a name="difficulties">Difficulties</a>

+Lors des quatres premières tâches, aucune dificulté n'a été relevée et ayant déjà utilisé Docker, la compréhension des actions effectuées en a été facilité.

 ## <a name="conclusion">Conlusion</a>